jackyzha0/quartz/content/notes/07-location-sensors.md

 	- Uses GSM cell ID
 	- If sector-antennas used position can be narrowed to segment of the circle
 	- Angulation
 ![](https://i.imgur.com/uzTcwTC.png)
+> [!INFO] compute your position based on which cell tower you are connected to. each tower has a unique ID.
+> used by emergency providers, they know where you last logged in

 2. GSM based on FDMA (Frequency-division multiple access) and TDMA (Time-division multiple access)
 	- Exact timing required for the synchronization of uplink and downlink
 	- Timing Advance (TA)
 	- Device calculates distance based on signal propagation time
 	- Can be used for positioning in combination with CGI
 ![|200](https://i.imgur.com/zGMWd9E.png)
 ![](https://i.imgur.com/U2VHcye.png)
+> [!INFO] "towers" use FDMA or TDMA  [[21-data-link-layer#multiple access links and protocols]] Timing advance used for multiple access can be used to calculate time

 3. Uplink-Time Difference of Arrival (UL-TOA)
 	- Four base stations needed